beatrice57/ppche-2024/lemmatization-related/README.rst

 * Entries are sorted alphabetically.
 The files may be sorted by frequency in a suitable application or by using the Unix command "sort" with suitable switches.

-Please report errors or address questions to beatrice DOT santorini AT gmail DOT com.